unite-cms/documentation/src/basic-concepts/README.md

 <!-- ######################################## -->

 ## Multilingual
-Per default, each new content and setting type comes without an location.
+Per default, each new content and setting type comes without a location.
 However, unite cms allows you to define multiple locales per type by adding a "locales" entry:

 ```JSON
 {